A SMART COMMUNITY INVESTMENT…

-Rosie’s Reading Tasmania is on a mission to create a culture of reading for our little Tasmanians and across our broader community.
+Rosie’s Reading Tasmania is on a mission to create a culture of reading for our little Tasmanians.

 To inspire every Tasmanian to be a reading hero, we share Rosie’s story, who decided to address her own limited literacy when she became a parent - we all have it in us to share book time with a child.
 As a constant prompt to read, we deliver Dolly Parton’s Imagination Library to our little Tasmanians, which gifts a high-quality, age-appropriate book every month from birth to age 5.
 This proven program sees children start school with a love of reading, big imaginations and a hunger to learn.